 Those traveling from any of the states listed here should self-quarantine for 14 days at home or in a hotel.
 The self-quarantine recommendation applies to those who live in Ohio and to people who are traveling into Ohio from any of these states.

 On July 2, the State of Ohio introduced a Public Health Advisory Alert System, a four-level, color-coded system that provides guidance as to the severity of the COVID-19 spread in each county.
 The levels are determined by seven data indicators.

 Cuyahoga County is presently at Level 3, representing very high exposure and spread.
-It is recommended that activities are limited as much as possible and all current health orders are followed.
+It is recommended that activities are limited as much as possible and to follow all current health orders.
 Additional guidelines for residents and visitors can be found here.

-On May 1, Ohio’s Responsible RestartOhio program, a gradual reopening process for businesses, started.
-The program includes operating requirements and protocols to help limit the spread of the coronavirus and enhance the health and safety of employees, patrons and visitors.
+Ohio’s Responsible RestartOhio program includes operating requirements and protocols to help limit the spread of the coronavirus and enhance the health and safety of employees, patrons and visitors.
 At a minimum, protocols include required face coverings for all employees, limited capacity, social distancing and enhanced and frequent cleaning and sanitation.
 Most business categories, including restaurants, attractions, shops and more, have safely reopened and are ready to welcome residents and visitors alike.

 Note: Please check with each business on opening status, hours and offerings.

-Auditoriums, stadiums, arenas, performance theaters and indoor concert and music halls remain closed.
+Auditoriums, performance theaters and indoor concert and music halls remain closed.
 Parades, fairs, festivals and carnivals are not permitted, except for county fairs approved by local public health departments.